Jump to:

 DevelopermiHoYo

 Its eye-catching, strategic turn-based combat aside, the number one selling point Honkai: Star Rail has is its phenomenal story and cinematics.
-There are lots of great movies based on video games already out there, but I think a film based on the Trailblazer’s adventures as they travel aboard the Astral Express has the potential to blow them all away.
+There are lots of great video game movies already out there, but I think a film based on the Trailblazer’s adventures as they travel aboard the Astral Express has the potential to blow them all away.

 3. Xenoblade Chronicles 3 [Best Story-Driven Anime Game With Party Combat]